ArnavJain2709/tradingProject/README.md

 ## 🎨 UI Customization

 ### Theme Colors
-The app uses Trading 212's blue color scheme.
+The app uses a modern blue color scheme.
 To customize:

 ```javascript
 // In tailwind.config.js